Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Problem Generation Method

 \subsection{Operationalizing \cref{fig:solving-pyramid}}

 The mental model level is operationalized using the formalism from \citet{opedal-etal-2023-world}, called \mathworld. \mathworld annotates each math word problem with a logical representation, which captures the mathematical relationships between the entities described in text.
 Each \defn{entity} has a non-negative integer \defn{quantity}.
-Optionally, there may be additional information associated with an entity; namely, an \defn{agent}, a \defn{unit} and some \defn{attribute}.
-(The five bold items in the two preceding sentences are referred to as \defn{properties}.)
+Optionally, there may be additional information associated with an entity---namely, an \defn{agent} who possesses the entity, and a \defn{unit} and an \defn{attribute} which enrich the description of it.
+The five bold items in the two preceding sentences are referred to as \defn{properties}.
 The arithmetic relationships are classified according to \defn{concepts}; we use transfer, comparison (additive and multiplicative), and rate in this work.
+We gave examples of the transfer and comparison concepts in \cref{sec:hypotheses}.